roysharon/animini/README.md

 # Animini Features

 * Very lightweight and small - less than 5K minified.
-* Automatically create a tween animation between several styles.
+* Create tween animations by specifying CSS styles textually.
 * Easing functions (a.k.a. interpoletors): Linear, Quadratic, Cubic, Quartic, Sine, Exponential, Circular, Elastic, Expecting, and Bounce.
 Each easing function has its own versions of easing-in, easing-out, and easing-in-out.
 * Cross browser compatibility.
 * No external dependencies on other libraries.

 # Usage Example

 	animini('myDiv', 'top:100px; color:#008C00', 1000, 'top:200px; color:#ff0000');

 # Documentation